top of page

 Closer to home, Ryan Van Duzer completed the Great Divide Mountain Bike Route, the Baja Divide, and the Colorado Trail (along with thousands of additional loaded touring miles) with his Priority 600X mountain bike, relying on the same C12 gear drive.
 He has also ridden his Priority P600 over 1,000 miles from his home in Colorado to Iowa, then across Iowa for the 500-mile RAGBRAI tour.

-To build my ideal bikepacking rig, I reversed the stock build and removed the fenders, added clipless pedals, installed a rack for panniers, and replaced the stock tires with tubeless tires for a better grip on loose gravel.
+To build my ideal touring bicycle, I removed the fenders, added clipless pedals, installed a rack for panniers, and replaced the stock tires with tubeless tires for a better grip on loose gravel.
 The “commuter” bike has become a gravel bike.
-The truth is that the best touring bikes – combining durability, comfort, and versatility - also make great commuters - even though my bike will never see New York!
+The truth is that the best touring bikes – combining durability, comfort, and versatility - also make great commuters - even though my bike will never see the streets of New York!

-I have ridden many miles on drop bar gravel bikes.
-“Gravel” bikes based on road bike geometry have never been comfortable, resulting in a literal pain in the neck.
+I have ridden thousands of miles on drop bar road and gravel bikes.
 Most bikes targeted at the trendy gravel market have an aggressive riding position that is great for short, fast rides.
-But I have not found this to be comfortable for riding - not racing - and especially not comfortable for multi-day touring.
+But I have not found this to be comfortable for riding a loaded bicycle at the slower pace for multi-day touring.

 When touring on paved roads with my 700c tires, I’d typically run 80 psi – and endure the sharp jolt of every bump up the seat post.
 But with the 650b wheelset on the Priority 600, I run the Pirellis at a max of 35 psi for more cushion.
 Since I converted these tires to tubeless, I have the option to air-down to 25 psi or lower for soft sand or rougher roads.
 Riders who never venture off the pavement will be happy with the stock 47mm WTB Horizon tires or might opt for a narrower option for less rolling resistance.